G998/ImageFinder/README.md

 - Java 8

 ### Setup
-To start, open a t*erminal window and navigate to wherever you unzipped to the root directory `imagefinder`.
+To start, open a terminal window and navigate to wherever you unzipped to the root directory `imagefinder`.
 To build the project, run the command:

 >`mvn package`